-- Put the BB gun in the Cub Scout's hand as soon as possible so he can understand the BB gun while the basics are explained. - Group participants into pairs (boy and parent/guardian would be ideal).
+- Put the BB gun in the Cub Scout's hand as soon as possible so he or she can understand the BB gun while the basics are explained. - Group participants into pairs (Scout and parent/guardian would be ideal).

 - The instructor demonstrates the activity or action to be followed before the whole group.
-When demonstrating techniques, be sure to do them correctly. - The instructor then circulates among the pairs giving a word of advice or assistance, recognizing good work, correcting errors, and determining how well the participants understood the method. - The boy practices while the parent coaches.
+When demonstrating techniques, be sure to do them correctly. - The instructor then circulates among the pairs, giving a word of advice or assistance, recognizing good work, correcting errors, and determining how well the participants understood the method. - The Scout practices while the parent coaches.
 Let Scouts shoot the first round.
 At a predetermined signal, reverse the roles.
 Progressively, participants are learning by observing, by doing, and by coaching. - Use a positive approach.
 Use praise sincerely.
 Before making a correction, question the fault to find the cause.
-Do show a boy what he is doing wrong. - Avoid long discussions on the parts of the equipment used.
-Teach just enough so participants will know how to safely use the equipment. - Allow each boy to feel the satisfaction of hitting a target as quickly as possible.
+Do show a Scout what they might be doing wrong. - Avoid long discussions on the parts of the equipment used.
+Teach just enough so participants will know how to safely use the equipment. - Allow each Scout to feel the satisfaction of hitting a target as quickly as possible.